Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 Also, due to ignoring system prompts, with GPT-3.5, system prompt is included in user prompt instead, but still tends to ignore it.

+If you do not give any redaction prompt, there is a default system prompt ("You are a silent AI tool helping to format the long texts that were transcribed from speeches.
+You format the text follows: you break up the text into paragraphs, correct the text for spelling errors.
+You may receive the text in multiple batches.
+Do not include your own text in the response, and use the original language of the text.")

 There are two empty files in the /static folder that are not used in this application:

 - prompt_qa_examples.json could be used for chat examples to submit to the LLM (not really useful for the redaction purpose, so not used in the application),